Entry Level SEO Tips

 Search Engine Ranking

-Your site’s ranking would be its position in the search engine results pages for each query that you’re targeting; generally, search engine rankings are referred to as “page one” or ranking on the first page of Google, Bing, or other search engines.
+Your site’s ranking would be its position in the search engine results pages for each query that you’re targeting; generally, search engine rankings are referred to as “page one” or ranking on the first page of Google, Bing, or other data engines.

-Page one results or search engine rankings are considered to be anything in the first page of organic results (located under the paid search ads), while position one is the top organic position below the paid search ads as well as the local map pack, featured snippet, or product carousel (if applicable – more on those types of listings further on in this article).
+Page one results or search engine rankings are considered to be anything in the first landing page of organic results (located under the paid search ads), while position one is the top organic position below the paid search ads as well as the local map pack, featured snippet, or product page carousel (if applicable – more on those types of listings further on in this article).

 Sometimes the aforementioned types of results are referred to as “position zero” in the search engine results since they are located above the paid search results.